Amber Valley - News

 The Amber Valley CAMRA AGM took place on Thursday February 27th 2014 at the Hunters Arms, Kilburn.

-A new committee has been formed and we would like to express our thanks to the outgoing members Trevor Spencer, Phil Marshall and Nigel Heathcote for their contribution and service.
-All three are still heavily involved in the preparations for our beer festival.
+A new committee has been formed and we would like to express our thanks to the outgoing members Trevor Spencer and Nigel Heathcote for their contribution and service.
+Both members are still heavily involved in the preparations for our beer festival.

 The new committee is as follows: